TheKelvinLin/sum-of-two-numbers-equals-target/README.md

 # Sum of two numbers equals target
-Given an array of integers, show the exponents of two numbers such that they add up to a specific goal.
+Given an array of integers, show indices of the two numbers such that they add up to a specific target.
 It can be assumed that there will be a solution for each input, and that the same element cannot be used twice.
 <pre>
 def twoSum(nums, target):
 result=twoSum([11, 15, 1, 8], 12)